chevah/geck/content/sales.rst

 Introduction
 ============

-This page briefly describes Sales details.
+This page briefly describe operational Sales details.

+The main contact is Tim Adams, the main email group is at sales@proatria.com.

+Sales:

+* Provides the main software information to prospective customers, forwards additional technical support queries to Support.
+* Introductory email for the documentation, installation guides and downloads page.
+* Pricing information, including specific pricing for the general and additional/extra services.
+* Licensing information, contracts.

 Replying to Sales Prospects
 ===========================

 Sales message templates are used so that prospects are given consistent information.

-Please ask the Sales team for these templates.
+Please ask the Sales team for these templates, or forward the query to sales@proatria.com.

 Product Demo